-22. The employer shall permit a notice board of reasonable dimensions to be erected in a prominent position in his establishment upon which accredited union representatives shall be permitted to post formal union notices, signed or countersigned by the representative posting same.
+23. The employer shall permit a notice board of reasonable dimensions to be erected in a prominent position in his shment, upon which accredited union representatives shall be permitted to post formal union notices, signed or establishment, upon which accredited union recountersigned by the representative posting same.

-Any notice posted on such board not so signed or countersigned may be removed by an accredited union representative or by the employer.
+Any notice posted on such board not so signed or countersigned may be removed by an accredited Union representative or by the employer